aichannode/circular-ring/README.md

 # Requirements

+## Git-flow

+This repository use the git flow standard and requires the installation of a git plugin.
+Refer to the [official installation guide](https://github.com/nvie/gitflow/wiki/Installation) depending on your OS.

 ## Commitizen
 This repository enforces conventionnal commit messages.
 You can use any [IDE or git plugin](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) you want but, as a minimum requirement, you need to configure a git hook to format the message.